disa12311/freeroot-by-proot/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Ubuntu Rootfs Installation Script script is released under the [MIT License](LICENSE).

-## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
-This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

 ---